louie-espinosa/louie-espinosa/README.md

 ### Hey there, Hi there, Ho there! 👋

-- 🔭 I’m currently working on a cardgame that uses HTML, CSS, and JAVASCRIPT
+- 🔭 I’m currently working on responsive web design to prepare for a project, namely CSS media queries
 -
 - 🌱 I’m also currently learning Classes in JavaScript, as well as JavaScript libraries/frameworks, like React, JQuery, and how to use API calls with Artificial Intelligence
 -